silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.5.2.md

 The latest version of the fulltextsearch module enforces compulsory filtering of ShowInSearch and getShowInSearch() on all requests to and from a Solr server.

-Previously, records with ShowInSearch=0 were still indexed in the Solr server, though they were later filtered out by most search implementations.
+Previously, records with ShowInSearch == false were still indexed in the Solr server, though they were later filtered out by most search implementations.
 However, it was still possible to unintentionally bypass this filtering on a misconfigured search implementation.

+Old custom implementations that use $this->addFilterField('ShowInSearch') and $query->addExclude('MyClass_ShowInSearch', 0) are no longer required, though there's no harm in keeping them either.

-It is highly recommended that after upgrading to this version, that you run a Solr_Reindex on your production site to remove any old data where ShowInSearch=0.
-Only data where ShowInSearch=1 will now be indexed.
+It is highly recommended that after upgrading to this version, that you run a Solr_Reindex on your production site to remove any old data where ShowInSearch == false.
+Only data where ShowInSearch == true will now be indexed.